TradeRES/toolbox-amiris-emlab/README.md

 The file traderes.pb contain the encrypted results.

-### Input Data
+### :inputs:  Input Data

-All parameters are to be added in the excel file : EMLAbparameters.xls WIP The data specific per country shoud be added in the tabs:
+The simulation configuration can be specified in the excel : Coupling Config.xls The specifications for the EMLab modules (investment, capacity mechanism and CO2) should be added in : EMLAbparameters.xls The power plants per country as saved in : Power_plants.xls
-Capacity Market, Electricity Spot Market

-The initial power plants are added in the excel file:

 ## :page_with_curl: License and Terms of Use